Eramet Titanium & Iron

 Eramet Titanium & Iron is a pig iron and titanium dioxide clinker plant in Tyssedal, Norway.
+It benefits from ores local to Norway which have almost a 50% TiO2 fraction.

+History

-It was established as Ilmenittsmelteverket on 21 December 1983 as a replacement after Det Norske Nitridaktieselskap closed its aluminum plant in Tyssedal.
+The plant was established as Ilmenittsmelteverket on 21 December 1983 as a replacement after Det Norske Nitridaktieselskap closed its aluminum plant in Tyssedal.
 Production commenced in 1986.
 In 1988 it was bought by Tinfos Jernverk and renamed Tinfos Titan & Iron.

 In 2008 Tinfos was bought by Eramet, giving the plant its current name.